Best Free Quizlet Alternative in 2026

 Words on Repeat is best if you need:

-- Free quiz modes that Quizlet charges for
+- 7 free quiz modes that Quizlet charges $36/year for

 How to Migrate from Quizlet (Step by Step)